joebalancio/mio/docs/API.md

 **Returns**: `Resource`
 <a name="module_mio.Resource#reset"></a>
 ##resource.reset(attributes)
 Reset attributes for resource.
 Marks resource as clean.
+Instance attributes not defined in `attributes` will be reset to `undefined`.

 **Params**